Marine cloud brightening: Proposed methods

 Subsequent researchers determined that transport efficiency was only relevant for use at scale, and that for research requirements, standard ships could be used for transport.
 (Some researchers considered aircraft as an option, but concluded that it would be too costly.)
 Droplet generation and delivery technology is critical to progress, and technology research has been focused on solving this challenging problem.

+As of 2025 how far the plume would travel and how much would reach the cloud layer is not known.

 Other methods were proposed and discounted, including: